-Grade-Level Retention by Career and Technical Education, Gifted and Talented, and Title I Program Participation
+Grade-Level Retention by Career and Technical Education, Gifted and Talented, Section 504, and Title I Program Participation

 Instructional programs are designed to meet students' different educational needs.
-Gifted and talented programs offer eligible students a range of learning experiences designed to lead to advanced performance (19 TAC §89.3, 2019, adopted to be effective September 1, 1996).
+Gifted and talented programs offer eligible students a range of learning experiences designed to lead to advanced performance (19 TAC §89.3, 2020, adopted to be effective September 1, 1996).
+Students with disabilities who do not meet criteria to receive special education services under the Individuals with Disabilities Education Act may qualify to receive educational accommodations or services under Section 504 of the Rehabilitation Act of 1973, as amended (Title 29 of the United States Code §794, 2020; Title 34 of the Code of Federal Regulations, Part 104, 2020).
 Title I is the largest federal aid program for elementary and secondary schools.
 The goal of Title I is to improve teaching and learning for students attending schools with high percentages of economically disadvantaged students, particularly those students most at risk of not meeting the state's academic achievement standards.
-Students counted as participating in Title I programs may be participating in Title I-funded programs, or they may be enrolled in campuses that receive school-wide Title I assistance (TEA, 2017).
+Students counted as participating in Title I programs may be participating in Title I-funded programs, or they may be enrolled in campuses that receive school-wide Title I assistance (TEA, 2019).
 A coherent sequence of study in career and technical education (CTE) programs is offered only in Grades 9-12.

-In every elementary grade in 2017-18, the retention rate for students participating in gifted and talented programs was lower than the state average, and the rate for students receiving Title I services was higher than the state average (Figure 16 and Table 16).
-Across grades, the rate for Title I students was highest in Grade 1 (3.9%) and lowest in Grade 6 (0.5%).
+In every elementary grade in 2018-19, the retention rate for students participating in gifted and talented programs was lower than the state average, and the rates for students receiving Section 504 services and students receiving Title I services were the same as or higher than the state average (Figure 16 on facing page and Table 16 on page 54).
+Across grades, the rates for Section 504 and Title I students were highest in Grade 1 (6.1% and 3.6%, respectively).
+Rates for students receiving Section 504 services were lowest in Grades 5 and 6 (0.6% each), and rates for students receiving Title I services were lowest in Grades 4, 5, and 6 (0.5% each).

-Figure 16 Grade-Level Retention, Grades K-6, by Grade and Title I Program Participation, Texas Public Schools, 2017-18
+Figure 16 Grade-Level Retention, Grades K-6, by Grade and Title I Program Participation, Texas Public Schools, 2018-19

-Table 16 Grade-Level Retention, Grades K-6, by Grade and by Gifted and Talented and Title I Program Participation, Texas Public Schools, 2014-15 Through 2017-18
+Table 16Grade-Level Retention, Grades K-6, by Grade and by Gifted and Talented, Section 504, andTitle I Program Participation, Texas Public Schools, 2015-16 Through 2018-19